Generic selectors

 The next instance of birthday celebrations involved the sons of Job:

-JOB 1:1-2, 4 There was a man in the land of Uz, whose name was Job.
-And that man was blameless and upright, and one who feared God and turned aside from evil.
-2 And there were born to him seven sons and three daughters. … 4 And his sons went and feasted in their houses, each one on his day.
-And they sent and called for their three sisters to eat and to drink with them.
+JOB 1:1-4 There was a man in the land of Uz, whose name was Job; and that man was blameless and upright, and one who feared God and shunned evil.
+2 And seven sons and three daughters were born to him. … 4 And his sons would go and feast in their houses, each on his appointed day, and would send and invite their three sisters to eat and drink with them.

-JOB 1:5 And when the days of feasting were concluded, Job sent and sanctified them, and rose up early in the morning and offered burnt offerings according to the number of them all.
-For Job said, “It may be that my sons have sinned and cursed God in their hearts.” …
+JOB 1:5 So it was, when the days of feasting had run their course, that Job would send and sanctify them, and he would rise early in the morning and offer burnt offerings according to the number of them all.
+For Job said, “It may be that my sons have sinned and cursed God in their hearts.”
+Thus Job did regularly.

 Here we find that Job sent for all of his sons after their feasting was concluded and, when they arrived, he offered burnt offerings for them all in case (“it may be that”) they committed any sin.
 They may or may not have committed a sin.
 Job was being cautious because he cared for them and he wanted his sons to be right with God.
 In any regard, the feasts were family affairs and neither God nor Job ever condemned them.
 So, in all this, there is no evidence that their birthday celebrations were evil.